 - If the Verbal Weakness is a person's name, it might be a case of the I Know Your True Name Sub-Trope, and thus should be added there instead.

 - If the Verbal Weakness isn't inherent to the character, and has been bestowed upon them by some means, it is likely a case of a Trigger Phrase.

 - If it is a longer speech regarding the wonders of good that turns a villain away from evil, that's Talking the Monster to Death.

 - Finally, ensure the words themselves are the inherent weakness - if they bring up memories of something the character fears they are not part of this trope.

-Super Trope to I Know Your True Name, and Sub-Trope of Weaksauce Weakness and Achilles' Heel.
-If it is the volume of the spoken word that causes the damage, that's Make Me Wanna Shout.
+Super-Trope to I Know Your True Name, and Sub-Trope of Weaksauce Weakness and Achilles' Heel.
+If it is the volume of the spoken word that causes the damage, that's Super-Scream.
 Related to Logic Bomb where computers and robots cannot grasp the concept of paradoxes.
 Works using this trope will often discuss The Power of Language.

-- Janemba from Dragon Ball Z is a reality warping demon who breaks apart and shatters by having insults shouted at him - while we can all agree that shouting insults is not a nice thing, none of us break apart physically by it.
+- Janemba from Dragon Ball Z: Fusion Reborn is a reality warping demon who breaks apart and shatters by having insults shouted at him - while we can all agree that shouting insults is not a nice thing, none of us break apart physically by it.

 - Gaston Lagaffe: Gaston turns out to be allergic to the word "effort", being entirely anathema to him.